Bayesian inferences on covariant density functionals from multimessenger astrophysical data: Influences of parametrizations of density dependent couplings: Density-dependent CDF theory

 The Lagrangian of stellar matter with nucleonic degrees of freedom is given by the sum of the nucleonic, mesonic, and leptonic free Lagrangians, which can be found in Refs.~\cite{Oertel:2017,Piekarewicz:2020,Sedrakian:2023}, and the interaction Lagrangian, which reads

-where $\psi_{\rm n}$ stands for the nucleonic [neutron $(n)$ and proton $(p)$] fields, $\bm{\tau}_{\rm n}$ is the isospin vector, $g_{\rm m}$ ($\rm{m} = \sigma$, $\omega$ and $\rho$) are the meson-nucleon coupling strengths.
+where $\psi_{\rm N}$ stands for the nucleonic [neutron $(n)$ and proton $(p)$] fields, $\bm{\tau}_{\rm N}$ is the isospin vector, $g_{\rm m}$ ($\rm{m} = \sigma$, $\omega$ and $\rho$) are the meson-nucleon coupling strengths.
 The Lagrangian~\eqref{eq:Lagrangian} comprises the minimal set of interaction vertices necessary for a quantitative description of nuclear phenomena.
 The Dirac Hamiltonian for nucleons is given by

-where $\bm{\alpha}$ and $\beta$ are the well-known Dirac matrices, the first coupling the upper and lower components of the Dirac spinor, and the second, distinguishing between positive- and negative-energy states.
-The $\Sigma_{\rm S}$ and $\Sigma_{\rm V}^{\rm n}$ are the scalar and vector self-energies of an in-medium nucleon, and can be expressed as
+where $\bm{\alpha}$ and $\beta$ are the well-known Dirac matrices, the first coupling the upper and lower components of the Dirac spinor, and the second, distinguishing between positive- and negative-energy states, $m_{\rm N}$ is the bare nucleon mass.
+The $\Sigma_{\rm S}$ and $\Sigma_{\rm V}^{\rm N}$ are the scalar and vector self-energies of an in-medium nucleon, and can be expressed as

 The rearrangement terms $\Sigma_{\rm R}^{\rm{s\,(v)}}$ arise from the dependence of the couplings on the scalar or vector densities, and are mandatory for maintaining the thermodynamic consistency of the model~\cite{Fuchs:1995,Typel:1999}.
 Note that in Eq.~\eqref{eq:Self_energy} only the time-like components of the vector meson fields contribute, as required by rotational invariance and charge conservation.